Conditional Selective Inference for the Selected Groups in Panel Data: Introduction

 The rest of our paper is organized as follows.
 In Section \ref{sec:2}, we briefly review the $k$-means clustering algorithm in the context of linear panel models.
-In Section \ref{sec:3}. we develop a framework to test for differences in slopes after clustering and provide an efficient approach to compute the selective p-values.
+In Section \ref{sec:3}, we develop a framework to test for differences in slopes after clustering and provide an efficient approach to compute the selective p-values.
+Section \ref{sec:direction-average-panel} introduces the less-conditioned p-value for improving power.
 In Section \ref{sec:4}, we extend the main idea of our proposal to test for differences due to a single feature, and the GMM framework.
 We evaluate the proposed methodologies through simulation studies in Section \ref{sec:5} and apply our methods to a real dataset in Section \ref{sec:6}.
 Section \ref{sec:7} concludes.
-To save space, all proofs and additional illustration of our extensions are relegated to the Appendix.
+To save space, all proofs and additional illustrations of our extensions are relegated to the Appendix.

-\section{Review of the $k$-means Clustering for Panel Data}
+\section{Review of the $k$ -means Clustering for Panel Data}

 In this section, we first review the $k$-means clustering algorithm developed by \cite{liu2020identification} to identify the latent group structures for panel model \eqref{eq:1}.
 This algorithm is popular and efficient in capturing the group structures of slopes in panel models. \cite{bonhomme2015grouped} proposed a similar algorithm to identify the group patterns of the fixed effects in panel models.
 Since the individual effects, $\eta_i$, are not the primary interest, we eliminate them by taking the average within-subject, which yields the following equation